-“How do you properly care for your windshield in the winter?”
-We get these kinds of questions quite a bit this time of year, so we wanted to remind y’all of some winter care know-hows, from warming windshields before repairs to advising your customers on how to properly remove wintery precipitation to avoid damage or further damage.
+“How do you properly care for your windshield in the winter?
+What is proper winter windshield care?”
+We get these kinds of questions quite a bit this time of year, so we wanted to remind y’all of some winter care know-hows, from warming windshields before repairs to advising your customers on how to properly remove wintry precipitation to avoid damage or further damage.

-For you and your customers, here’s how NOT to clear a frost, ice, or snow-covered windshield:
+For both you and your customers, here’s how NOT to clear a frost, ice, or snow-covered windshield:

 - Never pour hot water on your windshield to melt the ice; it could crack out the windshield, especially if there is damage on it already